monsoonmaelstrom/book2/book2.md

 We meet up with Alex, Davy, and Peter at the cafe.

-Peter nods to Liam and then says, “Hi, Hazel.”
+“Hi, Hazel,” Peter says to me while nodding to Liam.

 “Hi, Peter,” I answer, trying to be polite, if not friendly, as I take a seat at the table.